Lockbox-group/lockboxWebsite/IoT_lockbox/README.md

 ## DBsetup.php

-This file is used to connect the database
+This file is used to connect the database.